 Attendance will be taken in class at least twice each day that the class meets (once at the beginning of the day and once after the lunch break).
 You must be present and actively engaged for the duration of the class in order to earn full hours and apply the class towards any certificate.
 We understand that, especially in the line of nonprofit work, emergencies and crises happen.
 If extenuating circumstances cause you to be absent for a total of a half-hour or more for a half-day class or an hour or more for a one- or two-day class, hours will be deducted accordingly from attendance records.
 In addition, an incomplete class may not apply towards certificate requirements.
 To read more about the certificates offered by Nonprofit Learning Point, including general requirements, please click here.

-We expect behavior that is considerate of others in class, regardless of demographic or personal belief system.
+We expect behavior that is considerate of others in class, as in any professional environment.

 As of 2014, Nonprofit Learning Point classes are no longer credit bearing and, as such, do not follow a grading policy.
 To apply a class towards a certificate, you must be present and actively engaged throughout the duration of the class.

 Prior to 2014, NLP classes were offered as credit-bearing courses through VCU and requirements for earning the Certificate of Achievement in Nonprofit Management were based on number of classes completed.
 Those who completed credit-bearing classes at Nonprofit Learning Point prior to 2014 may apply successfully completed classes (credit-bearing classes that earned an A or B or non-credit-bearing classes for which you were present the entire day) towards certificate requirements set in place in 2014.
 These classes will be translated into completed hours under the following guidelines:

 Registration for any class may be completed up until 5:00pm the day before a class begins.
 Registrations may be accepted after 5:00pm pending availability.
 Please contact the NLP administrative office to discuss last-minute registrations.